Nsebo/project-exam-2-nsebo/README.md

 13. A registered user may login
 14. A registered user may update their avatar
 15. A registered user may logout

-This platform can be accessed using any operating system and is available on mobile and Pc.
-This platform is designed to be intuitive and easy to use across any operating system We invite you to explore our website, learn about our products and services, and get in touch with us if you have any questions.

 ## Tech Stacks